 The origin of cancel culture goes further back than this.

 The 1960s saw a sea-change when Home Secretary Roy Jenkins MP redefined the concept of the ‘permissive’ society as well as changing attitudes towards unborn children and casual sex outside marriage.
 The most significant cancelling in that decade was cancelling and snuffing out the lives of children snuggling in their mother’s womb until they were unceremoniously torn from their place of comfort and safety and incinerated up the hospital chimney.
 The same decade saw the murderer freed from capital punishment, and no wonder when mothers were free to murder their unborn child, refusing to give the succour and protection that the fruit of the womb might expect.
 What could one expect from such heartless women, who cancelled not only the child’s life but the father of the child out of the decision-making process?

 This particular cancelling goes further back – to the gas chambers and incinerators of the Nazi era during the WWII.

 By now it should be apparent that cancel culture has been around for a very long time, and one needs to go back to the beginning of mankind for the beginning of man’s inhumanity to man.

 It begins in the lives of individuals at an early age.
 Older siblings control their younger siblings and children ostracise those whom they do not like.
-The ‘us and them’ mentality continues and ‘is he one of us’ strengthens through adult life unless Christ intervenes in their lives to change their thinking and behaviour to a more Christian and godly mode.
+The ‘us and them’ mentality continues and ‘is he one of us?’ strengthens throughout adult life unless Christ intervenes in their lives to change their thinking and behaviour to a more Christian and godly mode.

-However, is the western, ‘first’ world not a civilized society that should not be demonised like this?
+However, is the western world, the ‘first’ world, not a civilized society that should not be demonised like this?
 Yes, we have gone through phases of improvement, the most recent being the 16th-century European Reformation that brought Christian values into civil life.